Kintyre/ksconf/README.md

 ### ksconf.py diff
     usage: ksconf.py diff [-h] [-o FILE] [--comments] FILE FILE

+    Compares the content differences of two .conf files

+    This command ignores textual differences (like order, spacing, and comments) and focuses strictly on comparing stanzas, keys, and values.
+Note that spaces within any given value will be compared.
+Multiline fields are compared in are compared in a more traditional 'diff' output so that long savedsearches and macros can be compared more easily.

     positional arguments:
       FILE                  Left side of the comparison
       FILE                  Right side of the comparison